Articles , Glossary

 • subscription field

-It doesn’t mean that all the mentioned elements should be included in one web page header: in this case, the risk is high that the header section would be overloaded with information.
+It doesn’t mean all the mentioned elements should be included in a single web page header; in that case, the header section would be overloaded with information.
 The more objects attract the user’s attention, the harder it is to concentrate on the vital ones.
-On the basis of design tasks, designers, sometimes together with marketing specialists, decide on the strategically important options and pick them up from the list or add the others.
+Based on design tasks, designers, sometimes in collaboration with marketing specialists, select the strategic options from the list or add others.

-Let’s have a look at a couple of examples to see which of the mentioned elements designers placed in the header for particular websites.
+Let’s look at a couple of examples to see which of the mentioned elements designers placed in the header for specific websites.

 tubikstudio ui animation website design